kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Context Layers

 🧑‍🏫 The **context layers** can be accessed by clicking on the button with 3 overlapping squares on it.
-There will be a list of options to choose from.
+There will be a list of options to choose from.Context layers are shown on the map to provide a sense of the conditions in the region.
+They can cover any topic - for example, security, food security, infrastructure etc. Context layers do not have indicator data attached, they are a visual aid in the dashboard map.
 Let's Select ‘Access’ We can now see all the roads, airports, and other access indicators/features.
 If you click on the drop-down triangle you can choose exactly what features you want to see and Turn off everything except roads and ports by checking and unchecking the feature boxes.
 If you click on a point on the map like a port you will be given information about that specific point in an **Information Window**.

 👨‍🏫 Click on the context layers button, select access layers select only roads and ports.
 Click on a port and see information window.